santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/language/process.rst

 	Process components contain a listing of the ports exposed by the device, and a property specifying whether this process is a display or logic component.

 	:contained-element features: The ports this process exposes to other components (either other processes or :construct:`devices<device>`).
+	:contained-element EMv2Annex: [Optional] A list of :construct:`errors<errortype>` that will :construct:`propagate<errorpropagation>` in, out, or through this process.
 	:kind features: :construct:`port`
+	:kind EMv2Annex: :construct:`errorpropagation`
 	:property ComponentType: |prop component-type|
 	:type ComponentType: :property:`MAP_Properties::Component_Type<component-type>`